gritzko/replicated.cc/specs/frames/index.md

 *lww #1D4IDD0+XU5eRJ @1D4IDD2+XU5eRJ :1D4IDD0+XU5eRJ 'b' 'Y',.
 ```

-As we see, all reducer UUIDs are the same, so we can only specify it on the first operation:
+As we can see, all the reducer UUIDs are the same, so we need only specify it on the first operation:

 ```
 *lww #1D4ICCA+XU5eRJ @1D4ICCA+XU5eRJ :lww!